FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONTEXT_MEMORY_SYSTEM.md

         # Priority 2: Get sensory details if sparse
         if len(context.sensory_triggers) < 2:
-            return "When you imagine that perfect moment—what are you sensing?
+            return "When you imagine that perfect moment-what are you sensing?
 A smell, a taste, a sound?
 What's the detail that makes it visceral?"

         # Priority 3: Understand rhythm if not clear
         if not context.rhythm_preference:
-            return "Do you want early magic—sunrise moments and fresh mornings?
-Or late luxury—long dinners and midnight swims?"
+            return "Do you want early magic-sunrise moments and fresh mornings?
+Or late luxury-long dinners and midnight swims?"

         # Priority 4: Check for hidden needs
         if not context.story_arc:
             return "Is there something this experience is marking?
 A celebration, a reconnection, a reset?
-Or is it simpler—just pure, unapologetic luxury?"
+Or is it simpler-just pure, unapologetic luxury?"

         # Default: Explore their best past experience more
         if context.best_past_experiences and len(context.best_past_experiences) > 0: